 I/O device connector port placemen on Motherboard: Conventional designs located these headers on the left side of the board, which is usually in the direct path of the air flow cooling the CPU.
 This new design locates the rear I/O ports, and any other vertical components, on the opposite side of the motherboard from the CPU or CPUs to prevent them from obstructing the cooling air flow.
 This substantially improves airflow over the motherboard (and therefore through the computer case) of cooling air propelled by cooling fans.
 With the rear I/O headers, ports and other large components moved out of the way, the cooling air can flow across the CPU and other hotter parts, and exit the case with substantially less restriction, allowing the use of less powerful fans to cool the components of the computer server, which in turn reduces the amount of energy consumed overall by the computer server.
 This applies to the I/O ports and to other tall components that could hinder airflow.
 Also shown in Figures 5A. and 5B.

 Use of highly efficient components: Use of components, especially I/O controllers, that are designed for the high efficiency requirements of mobile computing.
 Including, but not limited to: network controllers and the associated PHY; CPUs; fan controllers; disk controllers and associated integrated circuit devices; video controllers (if any); USB controllers; and keyboard/mouse controllers.
-Network controllers designed for mobile (laptop) applications; low power PHYs as used in mobile applications; use of mobile (notebook/laptop) processors with greater levels of frequency scaling to further reduce IPC.
+Network controllers designed for mobile (laptop) applications; low power ethernet PHYs as used in mobile applications; use of mobile (notebook/laptop) processors with greater levels of frequency scaling to further reduce IPC.

 B) Ultra-efficient power supply components